Zamiell/isaac-achievement-randomizer/docs/about.md

 Only normal bomb pickups start as being unlocked.
 Every other bomb pickup in the game is locked behind a random achievement.
 Bombs are always unlocked in the following order:

-- Troll Bomb (5.40.3) (only from bomb pickups, not normal Troll Bombs)
-- Mega Troll Bomb (5.40.5) (only from bomb pickups, not normal Mega Troll Bombs)
-- Golden Troll Bomb (5.40.6)
 - Double Bomb (5.40.2)
 - Golden Bomb (5.40.4)